pSUNSET/Pytlin/README.md

 </properties>
 ```

-Please replace the `x.y.z` to an available version by checking
+Please replace the `x.y.z` with an available version by checking
 out [releases](https://github.com/pSUNSET/Pytlin/releases).

 Eventually, install the library: